 Now Accepting Applications!

-KCC in collaboration with The Kauai Veterans Council is proud to announce the launch of our second cohort in the Startup Training Resources to Inspire Veteran Entrepreneurship (STRIVE) program which is part of a landmark initiative that transforms veterans and military family members into entrepreneurs.
+KCC in collaboration with The Kauai Veterans Council is proud to announce the launch of our third cohort in the Startup Training Resources to Inspire Veteran Entrepreneurship (STRIVE) program which is part of a landmark initiative that transforms veterans and military family members into entrepreneurs.
 Delivered by Syracuse University’s Institute for Veterans and Military Families’ (IVMF) ARSENAL of 8 national entrepreneurship programs, STRIVE leverages networks and education resources in local communities to support and advance veteran owned businesses.

 STRIVE at KCC is a free local program for veterans with a budding business.
 The program helps to identify, overcome and mitigate challenges for the new venture to pave the way for veteran business ownership success.